scottoffen/jquery.toaster/README.md

 }});
 ```

-Remember that you have complete access to the `settings` object inside these callback methods, so if you want to key of another value - either a documented one like `settings.debug` or a custom one of your own creation - you can do that!
+Remember that you have complete access to the `settings` object inside these callback methods, so if you want to key off of another value - either a documented one like `settings.debug` or a custom one of your own creation - you can do that!

 >In all cases, note that the `settings.toast.remove` callback should take a callback method as the second argument, and don't forget to call it!